Fisherman's Wharf Statistics:

 To create a wharf that is safe, fun, and encourages visitors and locals to stay and enjoy the great restaurants, shops and rich vibrant history and one that responds to the needs of those visitors.
-The makeover will turn the wharf into one of the world's most beautiful ports and a destination not only for tourists but San Franciscans by creating a five-block esplanade with stone streets, outdoor cafes and sweeping views of the bay.
+The makeover will turn the wharf into one of the world's most beautiful ports and a destination not only for tourists but San Franciscans by creating a five-block esplanade with decorative streets, outdoor cafes and sweeping views of the bay.
 The traffic will be change from one way to two way as to be more pedestrian and bike friendly.
-Sidewalks along Jefferson Street will be widened, electronic signs will direct motorists to available parking and cars will be allowed but at low speeds, views will be improved by widening the area overlooking the harbor next to Jefferson Street.
+Sidewalks along Jefferson Street will be widened, new signs will direct motorists to available parking and cars will be allowed but at low speeds, views will be improved by widening the area overlooking the harbor next to Jefferson Street.

 Q - How long will this take?

 The first phase (Hyde to Jones Street) took approximately 6 months to complete.
 (January - June).
 Phase Two will take approximately the same amount of time.

 Q - Will merchants and visitors pay anything for these improvements?

 Q – Will tour buses and trolleys continue to be allowed on Jefferson Street past Jones / and how will tour bus circulation be managed?

 A – The current loading zones on Leavenworth will remain and tour buses will be required to make a left hand turn on Leavenworth or Hyde.
 Each bus will only be allowed to go down one block of Jefferson Street between Jones and Hyde.
 This was decided upon a verbal agreement with Craig Vandermause, Executive Director of the SF Tour Bus Association.
 Legislation of this agreement might be difficult and any signage to do so is not preferable (to keep in line with the open streets concept).
 The street width is 24 feet which allows for 2 cars and one bus at any given time.